“The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails.” William Arthur Ward

 Widespread use of haptics, voice and gesture control may be too far off to make an impact in the short term.
 We need more intermediary hacks and solutions.

 There are smaller developments that can make a difference and alleviate concerns over touching public interfaces.
-Simple changes such as increasing the limit for contactless payments from £30 to £45 can reduce the need to use chip and pin – thus removing uncessary touching of card readers.
+Simple changes such as increasing the limit for contactless payments from £30 to £45 can reduce the need to use chip and pin – thus removing the unnecessary touching of card readers.
+Even considering trends around the emergence of superapps and greater mobile reliance are noteworthy.

 Styluses (depending on the type of screen) are another option which could remove a lot of the physical touching of technology.
 Their use cases are wide and they’re a single and cheap solution.